Best savings accounts in Singapore with highest interest rates [September 2025]

 What happened?

-In recent months, savings account interest rates in Singapore have been trending downwards.
+Savings account interest rates in Singapore have been on a steady decline in recent months.

-With the constant revisions and updates of rates from different banks, I took the opportunity to re-assess which savings accounts are still worth considering.
+With constant revisions across the board, I took this opportunity to re-evaluate which savings accounts remain worth considering.

-Whether you're looking for a high-interest account or one with minimal conditions, this latest round-up highlights the top savings accounts to help you grow your money safely and efficiently.
+Whether you’re after the highest possible rates or prefer minimal conditions, this round-up highlights the top accounts to help you grow your money safely and efficiently.

 - The best savings account if you have S$150,000 of savings, can credit your monthly salary into your savings account and spend regularly on your credit card is the UOB One account.